plotly/plotly.github.io/_posts/plotly2/2016-07-07-how-to-make-a-heatmap.md

 steps:
  - title: Try an Example
    sub-steps:
-    - copy: "Heatmaps are one of the best visualization tools for dense point data."
+    - copy: "A heat map is a graphical representation of data, where the individual values contained in a matrix are represented as colors.
+Heat maps are one of the best visualization tools for dense point data."
-    - copy: "After selecting 'Heatmap' under 'Chart Type', you can check out an example before adding your own data.
-Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
-You'll also see what values and style attributes were selected for this specific heatmap, as well as the end result."
+    - copy: "After selecting 'Heat map' under 'Chart Type', you can check out an example before adding your own data.
+Clicking the 'try an example' button will show what a sample chart looks like after you add data and adjust the styles.
+In addition to seeing the end result, you will see which labels and style attributes were selected for this specific chart."
       img: "![Example after](../static/images/heat-map/heat-try-example.png)"
     - copy: "You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
-It'll open in your workspace."
+It will open in your workspace."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"

  - title: Add Your Data to Plotly